 “Consumer panel survey on 31 women after 4 weeks”.
 Hmm, that’s not very many people and honestly, I expect a product that makes those initial claims about curling and lifting to work after one try.
 Four weeks of bad lashes seems like an eternity to me.

 So.
 I took it for a test drive, but it’s not going on any road trips with me.
-Apologies to benefit; they have lots of lovely things which are always in my kit.
+Apologies to benefit; they have lots of lovely things which are always in my kit, THEY’RE REAL is a fantastic mascara that I use on many people.
 I will continue my quest for the perfect mascara.
 For now, readers, I am going back to my Maybelline Lash Discovery in waterproof, which has worked the best so far.
 Annoyingly it has been discontinued in Canada (WHY??!) so it’s time for a trip across the border.
 I am also contemplating Latisse.
 Or extensions.
 For some serious lashes!